davidpaulmcintyre/bot_tutorial/README.md

 * Credential stuffing.
 A bot can keep guessing username/password combinations until it finds a valid combination.
 Hackers may use brute force for credential stuffing, or they may use credentials harvest from other websites to increase their success rates.
 * Fake users on social media.
 Bots can be used to create fake users on twitter or facebook, and a bot network can be used to generate fake traffic around a particular issue or page.

-Scraping and buying the latest Yeezys are fairly benign and probably not even illegal, but credential stuffing for the purposes of account takeover is much worse and almost uncertainly illegal.
+Scraping and buying the latest Yeezys are fairly benign forms of hacking and probably not even illegal (note: I am not a lawyer), but credential stuffing for the purposes of account takeover is much worse and almost uncertainly illegal.
 Please use my techniques for learning purposes, not to hurt others, ok?

 ### Bots vs Obfuscation
 There are several ways that we can minimize the damage done by bots.
 One is to obfuscate our javascript code that runs in the browser.
 Our database and code that runs in the backend are safer from hackers, but on the front-end hackers can view our code just by hitting F12 or opening Chrome DevTools.
 If hackers can read our code, then it's easier for them to design a bot to impersonate a human interacting with our website.